 - Meat Options: Swap out the ground beef for Italian sausage.

 - Noodles: Swap out gluten free noodles for a chickpea noodle option.
-Noodles made out of chickpeas add more protein and great another wheat free option.
+Noodles made out of chickpeas add more protein and are another great wheat-free option.

 Pasta Bake Variations